 Our Management Board is responsible for the topic of sustainability and ensures that this is factored into the company's strategic decisions.
 Since January 2020, the Management Board has assigned operating responsibility for and the coordination of all relevant sustainability topics to the Head of Corporate Social Responsibility, Martina Altheim.
 In organisational terms, she has been assigned since 1 January 2023 to the new CFO Nora Wolters and regularly reports to the overall Management Board.
 She is charged with continually reviewing sustainability topics, assessing these in terms of opportunities and risks, and further developing them.
 In her activities, she is supported by a CSR workgroup comprising representatives from various company departments.
-Key focuses of activities in the 2022 financial year included further refining our climate strategy, introducing new travel and vehicle fleet policies, implementing the European Code of Conduct on Data Centre Energy Efficiency, identifying and closing the gender pay gap and extending reporting to account for the EU Taxonomy Regulation.
+Key focuses of activities in the 2023 financial year included further implementation of the recommendations made in the © European Code of Conduct on Data Centre Energy Efficiency, implementing the principles of the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) within company processes, including embedding this topic within our risk management, and preparing for the extended reporting obligations applicable from the 2024 financial year due to the Corporate Sustainability Reporting Directive (CSRD).